-If you have an in-person component to your event, research your local government's suggestions or restrictions on gatherings.
+Research your local government's guidelines or restrictions on gatherings.
 Factors such as size, venue, and attendee demographics may play a role in how you decide to proceed in a safe and healthy way.

 Government Health Resources

 To comply with restrictions regarding the number of people allowed in a venue, set a max sales for your event date or individual ticket prices.

 3. Communicate Safety Protocols to Attendees

 Inform your ticket buyers of safety protocols ahead of time, including mask, proof of vaccine, and negative test requirements.
 You can add this information to the event's Full Description or Notes for Attendees, as well as send it in an Event Notification.

 4. Offer Ticket Changes